nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-60.md

 ### Package Cleanup

-If you have downloaded the revision 1.0.0 of HF32 package, you need to manually remove it to be able to install the latest revision (i.e. 1.0.1):
+If you have downloaded revision 1.0.0 of HF32 package, you need to manually remove it to be able to install the latest revision (i.e. 1.0.1):

 ```
 ./nuxeoctl mp-remove nuxeo-6.0-HF32-1.0.0 --nodeps